t-bast/lightning-docs/spam-prevention.md

 * This ensures spamming is more costly to attackers, who have to either:
   * spend sats to spam
   * or spend time to build a reputation
+* Hold fees can be implemented on the protocol-level, but it is also possible to enforce the policy externally.
+For example: stop forwarding payments when the hold fee budget is exhausted and require the peer to top up via keysend.

 Drawbacks: